Limited Time Offer

 Choose Mini-Split If:

-• No existing ductwork
+• No existing ductwork (Eichlers, Victorians, older homes)

-• Want best efficiency and lowest bills
+• Want best efficiency and lowest operating costs

-• Need heating and cooling
+• Need both heating and cooling from one system

-• Historic or architectural constraints
+• Historic or architectural constraints prevent ductwork

 Choose Central AC If: